RECIPE UPDATED 10/9/24

 • Once the leaven/sourdough starter has matured (doubled or reached the float stage), proceed with the mix.

 • Once you're done mixing, the dough will be sloppy and sticky which is exactly what you want.
 Continuing with your Franken-hand, reach under the dough, grab a handful, then pull up and just flop it down.
 It's not like a normal stretch/fold (if you're a bread baker) since there isn't enough strength yet.
 Spin the bowl a quarter turn and scoop/flop again.
-Repeat two revolutions (8 stretches).
+Repeat five revolutions (20 stretches).
 That was stretch/fold #1.

 • Scrape down your hand and the sides of the bowl, cover with a reusable shower cap or similar, and set a timer for 30 minutes.